GuildOfWeavers/distaff/docs/README.md

 Besides being field elements, values in Distaff VM are untyped.
 However, some operations expect binary values and will fail if you attempt to execute them using non-binary values.
 Binary values are values which are either `0` or `1`.

 ### Programs
-Programs in Distaff VM are represented by a directed acyclic graph of [instructions](isa.md).
+Programs in Distaff VM are structures as an [execution graph](programs.md) of program blocks each consisting of a sequence of VM [instructions](isa.md).
 You can construct this graph manually, but it is much easier to construct it by compiling [Distaff assembly](assembly.md) source code.

 In fact, Distaff assembly is the preferred way of writing programs for Distaff VM, and all references and examples in these docs use assembly syntax.